MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/optimize-sql-set-compatibility-level.md

    For more information, see [ALTER DATABASE (Transact-SQL) Compatibility Level](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-compatibility-level).

 > [!NOTE]
 > The compatibility level for Azure SQL Database is subject to change.
-Refer to Azure SQL Database documentation for latest levels.
+Refer to Azure SQL Database documentation for latest compatibility level.

 ## See Also
 [Optimizing SQL Server Performance](Optimizing-SQL-Server-Performance-with-Microsoft-Dynamics-NAV.md)